ufscwiki/Unfavorable-Semicircle-Wiki/docs/Updating_the_Wiki.md

     * In your own copy, hit `Fetch upstream` and then `Fetch and merge`.

 If you have any questions post them on the Discord's #skill-share channel.

+## Other tips + tricks
+* github pages doesn't like spaces in filenames, so if creating a new page or uploading an image, substitute underscores for spaces.